jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

    ```

    > **Note**: Replace the *\<name-of-your-web-app\>* placeholder with the name of the web app that you created previously in this lab.
 You recently queried this app’s name in the previous steps.
+   > **Note**: If your deployment runs for more than 2 minutes, check if http://finweb-yourname.azurewebsites.net is accessible.
+Replace yourname by your actual finweb app name.

 1. On the **App Service** blade, select the **Log stream** link.
 You can monitor the deployment status in the logs.